pedrocorrea2002/CallingHelp/README.md

 >```
 >git clone https://github.com/pedrocorrea2002/Rocketseat_RocketHelp.git
 >```
->OBS: Certify if the address of the folder shown in the terminal is the same of the folder where you want to download the project executing the command above.
+>OBS: Certify if the address of the folder shown in the terminal is the same of the folder where you want to download the project before executing the command above.

 >After the project be downloaded, use this command to enter in the project's folder.
 >```